 They consider themselves spiritual.
 And when they contemplate spiritual matters, Jesus is in the mix somewhere.

-Now, let’s explode that last definition: They’re “spiritual,” by which they nearly always mean they believe in the supernatural,
+Now, let’s explode that last reason: They’re “spiritual”—by which they nearly always mean they believe in supernatural things like God,

 - There’s a God.
 Jesus is his son (but not God though, nor God’s only son) and the holy spirit (note the lowercase) is God’s power (but not God though).